How to Make Kamut Cereal: Cream of Kamut & Cracked Kamut Cereal

 Those with wheat sensitivities may find Kamut a good dietary alternative.
 Kamut is a whole grain considered a recent player in North American grain production, one that may be suitable to those looking for alternatives.

 Once you've tried Kamut, you may be eager to add it to other foods.
 You can use your ground Kamut flour in pancakes, muffins, and homemade bread.
-With its light texture and taste, it is a good whole grain to add to foods.
+With its light texture and honeyish flavor, it is a pleasing whole grain, one that adapts well for different foods.

 © 2011 Athlyn Green